sg-first/spidlib/readme.md

 A hybrid library including some bottom operation, currently only one HOOK IAT function.
 ### AsynchronousIO
 A simple asynchronous non blocking IO implementation.
+### SmcBlockEncryption
+A library that use boolean operations to encryption code block.
+Mainly used in anti-debuging.

 Drive
 -----------------------------------